 A scheme designed to detect predetermined ERCOT System conditions and automatically take corrective actions that may include, but are not limited to, adjusting or tripping generation (MW and Mvar), tripping load, or reconfiguring a System(s) to maintain a secure system.
 RASs do not include under-frequency or under voltage Load shedding, the isolation of fault conditions, or out-of-step relaying (not designed as an integral part of an RAS).
 RASs shall not be implemented on Interconnection Reliability Operating Limits (IROLs).
 Additional criteria that are excluded from being classified as RAS are outlined in the Operating Guides.
 A RAS owner can be a TSP or Resource Entity.

+System Instability: [Reliability Guideline Methods for Establishing IROLs, September 2018]

+The inability of the Bulk Power System,* for a given initial operating condition, to regain a state of operating equilibrium after being subjected to a Disturbance. *Refers to the remaining portion of the interconnected Bulk Power System, with the exception of the Elements disconnected as a result of the Disturbance.

 System Operating Limit (SOL):

 The value (such as MW, MVar, Amperes, Frequency or Volts) that satisfies the most limiting of the prescribed operating criteria for a specified system configuration to ensure operation within acceptable reliability criteria.
 System Operating Limits are based upon certain operating criteria.
 These include, but are not limited to: